top of page

 Where I Discovered Slow Travel

 A few summers ago, I spent a month in Portugal.
-I went solo, which felt bold at the time, but I connected with a group of digital nomads and found both the freedom to move at my own pace and a built-in community when I wanted one.
+I went solo, which felt bold at the time.
+I connected with a group of digital nomads and found both the freedom to move at my own pace and a built-in community when I wanted one.
 I unpacked once.
-I found a coffee shop that I went back to every few days.
-I took day trips when I felt like it and stayed close when I did not.
+I found a coffee shop that I returned to every few days.
+I took day trips when I felt like it and stayed close when I didn’t.
 I walked through neighborhoods without a destination in mind and stumbled into things I never would have found on a schedule.

 That trip is where I learned what slow travel actually means.
-Not moving through places but actually being in them.
-And those solo travel tips I gathered along the way, about pacing, about presence, about giving yourself permission to do less, have shaped how I think about every trip since.
+It’s not about moving through places but truly being in them.
+Those solo travel tips I gathered along the way—about pacing, presence, and giving yourself permission to do less—have shaped how I think about every trip since.

 The Tension I Am Living Right Now

-Coming out of this winter, I can feel the pull in two directions, and I suspect I am not alone in this.
-The state of the world has made travel feel more complicated for many people.
-And for me, layered on top of that is the more personal kind of tiredness, the kind that comes from running a business and keeping up with a pace that leaves little margin.
+Coming out of this winter, I can feel the pull in two directions.
+I suspect I am not alone in this.
+The state of the world has made travel feel more complicated for many.
+For me, layered on top of that is the more personal kind of tiredness.
+It’s the kind that comes from running a business and keeping up with a pace that leaves little margin.

 Part of me wants Paris.
 Scotland.
 A cruise with a different port every morning.
 The ambitious traveler in me has not gone anywhere and probably never will.